peteroupc/peteroupc.github.io/graphics.md

 - consumer PCs (personal computers) released in the mid- to late 1990s,
 - home computers released before 1995,[^17]
 - game consoles (handheld and for TVs) released before 2000,
+- learning toys with an electronic display, released before 2000,
 - arcade machines with similar performance to machines described earlier, and
 - the Game Boy Advance and Nintendo DS, both of which were released after 2000 but have relatively meager graphical ability.